denjn5/d3-tutorial/ReadMePart3.md

 The only different line in arcTweenText (from arcTweenPath) is ```return "translate(" + arc.centroid(b) + ")rotate(" + computeTextRotation(b) + ")"```.
 And we've seen this line before.
 It's identical to the line we use to set the <text transform="..."> state when we first added labels in Tutorial 2.
 However, this time, it'll get called many times in rapid succession in order to animate the movement and rotation of our labels.

 Excellent!
 You've made it through 3 tutorials (right?).
 I'm hoping that you now have a much better handle on d3 interpolators and tweening.
-I certianly do.
+I certainly do.